 - Mini marshmallows - use about 4-5 mini marshmallows in the centers if you don't have normal marshmallows.

 - Smaller cookies - cut the marshmallows in half, peanut butter filling amount in half, and the dough balls in half to make smaller cookies.
-The cookies, as written, are the size of your palm.

 - Chocolate chips - stud the cookies with chocolate chips rather than peanut butter chips to make chocolate fluffernutter cookies!